 Instant Pot Chicken Curry

-Instant Pot Chicken Curry is full of potatoes, carrots, shredded chicken, and a delicious Indian curry sauce made from coconut milk.
-This healthy yellow chicken curry is made in an electric pressure cooker.
+Instant Pot Chicken Curry comes together fast thanks to the electric pressure cooker.
+It's a one-pot wonder, full of potatoes, carrots, shredded chicken, and a delicious Indian-inspired curry sauce made from coconut milk.

 - 2 Tbsp. olive oil